hyoo-ru/mam_mol/check/readme.md

 **`enabled() : boolean`**

-Whether the control is non-interactive.
+Whether the control is interactive.